sonic-net/sonic-mgmt/docs/testplan/srv6/SRv6-phoenixwing-ptf-testplan.md

 cd /data/sonic-mgmt/ansible;  export PACKAGE_INSTALLATION=false; ./testbed-cli.sh -t vtestbed.csv -m veos_vtb  -k vsonic  start-topo-vms vms-kvm-ciscovs-7nodes password.txt'
 ```

-Note: PACKAGE_INSTALLATION is set to let phytest skip package installation.
+Note: PACKAGE_INSTALLATION is set to let pytest skip package installation.
 The default behavior is always to install packages which include docker.
 This docker installation causes the problem since the command needs to be executed inside docker sonic-mgmt-test.

 #### Start DUT VM and bind all VMs based on the defined topology file
 Use the exsiting testbed-cli.sh's option add-topo to start DUT VM, a.k.a P1 in this topology.
 This step would also set up needed links among 7 VMs and apply configurations to previous launched helper VMs